 Where to stay in Ottawa?

 Ottawa is full of hotels, inns and B&B’s.
 You can find numerous types of accommodation within walking distance of the historic Parliament buildings where Canada’s federal government resides.
 It is easy to find suites with kitchenettes and that offer 1 or 2 bedroom suites.
 What could be more perfect than picking up fresh fruit and bread at the nearby market, easy breakfast in the room before a day of exploring?

 The hotel we chose for this trip was Les Suites Ottawa.
 The location of this hotel made it an ideal choice to explore downtown Ottawa for our short stay.
 The rooms are spacious, clean with fully stocked kitchenettes and are ideal for large families.
 It is very close to the Rideau Mall, Parliament buildings and famous Byward Market and also offers a pool, balcony rooms, and spacious bathrooms.

 Markets and Family Events

-This year, to celebrate Canada 150 and Ottawa 2017 – Inspiration Village was created in the centre of the historical market.
-Built out of sea shipping containers, it is the hub of all the events happening and open from noon – 8 pm.
+This year, to celebrate Canada 150 and Ottawa 2017 – Inspiration Village was created in the center of the historical market.
+Built out of sea shipping containers, it is the hub of all the events happening and opens from noon – 8 pm.
 Full of exhibits, demonstrations and music children of all ages will enjoy wandering through and exploring what Ottawa has to offer.